Skip to content

 jai --init

 This populates $HOME/.jai/ with a .defaults file containing sensible blacklists for sensitive dotfiles (.ssh, .gnupg, etc.) and environment variables (tokens, keys, passwords).
+You may want to look at and edit $HOME/.jai/.defaults.
+If your home directory is on a network file system, uncomment the storage line in $HOME/.jai/.defaults and point it to a directory you can write on a local file system.

 Launch a jailed shell